 Ok, so I lied

-On the previous page, I told you that if your monitor is calibrated, you’ll have trouble with out-of-gamut colours, but your in-gamut colours will be accurate.
+Higher up the page, I told you that if your monitor is calibrated, you’ll have trouble with out-of-gamut colours, but your in-gamut colours will be accurate.

 This isn’t completely true.
 In fact, it’s only five-sixths true.

 Your Magentas, Reds, Yellows, Greens and Cyans will be accurate … but not your Blues.
 They’re likely to look purple.